 The aesthetic of this font is part inspired by my own handwriting, and part just wanting to make the smallest font I could.
 Standard height is 8p.

-Unicode Tables: Basic Latin, Latin-1 Supplement, Greek and Coptic, General Punctuation, Currency Symbols (mostly), Mathematical Operators (mostly), Block Elements, Geometric Shapes, Katakana, and Fullwidth Forms.
+Unicode Tables: Basic Latin, Latin-1 Supplement, Latin Extended A (mostly), Greek & Coptic, General Punctuation, Superscripts & Subscripts (mostly), Currency Symbols (mostly), Mathematical Operators (mostly), Block Elements, Geometric Shapes, Katakana, and Fullwidth Forms.

 If you have suggestions or comments, email me at email@example.com